NPRA/image-anonymisation/README.md

 * `model_type`: Type of masking model.
 Currently, there are three available models with varying speed and accuracy.
 The slowest model produces the most accurate masks, while the masks from the medium model are slightly worse.
 The masks from the "Fast" model are currently not recommended due to poor quality.
 Must be either "Slow", "Medium" or "Fast".
 "Medium" is recommended.
 Default: "Medium"
 * `mask_dilation_pixels`: Approximate number of pixels for mask dilation.
 This will help ensure that an identified object is completely covered by the corresponding mask.
 Set `mask_dilation_pixels = 0` to disable mask dilation.
 Default: `4`
 * `max_num_pixels`: Maximum number of pixels in images to be processed by the masking model.
 If the number of pixels exceeds this value, it will be resized before the masker is applied.
 This will NOT change the resolution of the output image.
+* `use_cutouts`: Apply the cutout 'sliding window' method on the masking.
+* `cutout_step_factor`: How many steps/pixels the sliding window should move in each direction [height,width] .
+* `cutout_dim_downscale`: The downscale of the dimensions of the cutout by [height, width].
+E.g if the value is [3,2], the height of the cutout is a third of the height of the original image, and the width is half the size.
 #### Parameters controlling the appearance of the anonymised regions
 * `mask_color`: "RGB tuple (0-255) indicating the masking color.
 Setting this option will override the colors specified below.
 Example: Setting `mask_color = [50, 50, 50]` will make all masks dark gray.
 * `blur`: Blurring coefficient (1-100) which specifies the degree of blurring to apply within the mask.
 When this parameter is specified, the image will be blurred, and not masked with a specific color.
 Set `blur = None` to disable blurring, and use colored masks instead.
 Default: `15`